-Baby Care EBITDA Margin and Feminine Care EBITDA Margin: We currently forecast Kimberly-Clark's Personal Care (Baby Care, Feminine Hygiene Care and Adult Incontinence products) EBITDA margin to improve from 19.1% in 2012 to 20.3% over the Trefis forecast period.
-There could be a 12% upside to the Trefis price estimate if margins improved to the 2009-2010 levels of 24-25% by 2019.
+Baby Care EBITDA Margin and Feminine Care EBITDA Margin: We currently forecast Kimberly-Clark's Personal Care (Baby Care, Feminine Hygiene Care and Adult Incontinence products) EBITDA margin to improve from 20% in 2012 to over 21% by the end of the Trefis forecast period.
+There could be a 10% upside to the Trefis price estimate if margins improved to the 2009-2010 levels of 24-25% by 2020.
 There could be a 3% downside if the margins continue to stay at the current levels over the forecast period.

 Kimberly-Clark's Market Share of Global Baby Care Diapers: We forecast Kimberly-Clark's market share of baby care products to remain nearly stable at 10% over our review period.
 There could be a 6% upside in our price estimate if the market share were to improve to 2008 level of 12.6%.
 However, there could be a similar downside if the market share declines to 8% by the end of our forecast period.

 Kimberly-Clark Corporation is one of the world's top producers of professional and consumer tissue, baby care non-wovens, female hygiene care, adult incontinence care and disposable healthcare products.
 The company sells its products in 150 countries and maintains manufacturing operations in 41 countries.
 It is one of the top 2 brands in its respective product segments in over 80 countries.